SMA-welding-tips

 SMA-welding-tips on Low Moisture Electrodes (Low Hydrogen).

-The following electrodes, designated with the suffixes -15, -16, -18, -28 and -48 are needed for welding steels whenever the conditions require that no or minimum Hydrogen be introduced in the weld for preventing Hydrogen cracking.
+The following electrodes, designated with the suffixes -15, -16, -18, -28 and -48 are needed for preventing Hydrogen cracking.

-Ingredients in the covering reduce oxide inclusions and promote higher impact properties.
-Hardenable carbon steels and thick materials should be welded with this class of electrodes because they are prone to Hydrogen Induced Cracking.
+Hardenable carbon steels and thick materials should be welded with this class of electrodes because these steels are prone to Hydrogen Induced Cracking.

 SMA-welding-tips require that all these electrodes be stored in dry conditions and, if exposed to dampness must be dried in an oven for sufficient time before use.
-Arc length should always be kept short to reduce the risk of porosity.

 E7015: like all the -15 electrodes, are used with DCEP for welding thick materials, also for high sulfur and enameling steels, in all welding positions (excluding the larger sizes).
 The heavy slag is easy to remove.